hassan-anees/hassananees/src/content/posts/enrich-your-unified-audit-log-with-purview-retention-policies.md

 ---
 Your environment may be missing key audit events within Unified Audit Log (UAL) that is needed for a thorough investigation.
 Audit events like MailItemsAccessed is a must when investigating a compromised user.
 In the event of a breach, your security team needs all the insight they can get to validate any impact on business critical data.
 I'll show you a simple Purview configuration so your compliance and security teams won't waste a second scrambling for missing puzzle pieces.

-Logs like MailItemsAccessed is a must when investigating a compromised user.
-In the event of a breach, your security team needs all the insight they can get to validate any impact on business critical data.
-Unfortunately, your environment may be missing such logs since not all event logging in Unified Audit Log (UAL) is enabled by default if users are being licensed via inheritance.
-I'll show you a simple Purview configuration so your compliance and security teams won't waste a second scrambling for missing puzzle pieces.

 You can jump to [Getting Started](#getting-started) section for the solution.
-Otherwise, continue on for background on UAL, the MailItemsAccessed audit log, and why you may be missing key information within UAL.
+Otherwise, continue on for some background on UAL, the MailItemsAccessed audit log, and why you may be missing key information within UAL.

 ### Unified Audit What?
 Mail Items Who?